 A few pumps of synthetic pheromones (Feliway Diffuser) can help your cat relax by decreasing the desire to hide.

-If you’ve got a canine, place your cat’s litterbox in an accessible place to keep your cat company and keep her free from distraction.
+If you’ve got a canine, place your cat’s litterbox in an accessible place to keep her company and free from distraction.

 Please consult your veterinarian when evaluating the use of antispasmodic medication.